Frequently Asked Questions

 A: No experience is necessary to participate on our trips.
 We do ask that you are physically fit and inform us about any limitations you may have.

 Q: Should we tip our guide?

 A: Tipping is customary, but of course not compulsory.
 A gratuity is a wonderful way to show appreciation to your guide for providing you with a memorable tour experience.

 Q: Can our kids participate?

 A: Absolutely, we love kids on our tours!
 Children must be aged six or over and parents should be aware that they will do the bulk of the paddling with kids under the age of ten.
-We have triple kayaks for families on the Ketchikan Kayak tour and center seat double kayaks at Orcas Cove that can accommodate children up to about the age of eight.
-We recommend the Ketchikan Kayak trip (rather than Orcas Cove) for kids aged 7 and under.
+We paddle tandem (2 person) kayaks at Orcas Cove for their space and stability on the water no matter the experience level.

 Q: Can we bring our Grandma too?

 A: You are never too old to paddle a kayak.
 Our oldest participant to date was aged ninety and going strong.
 We use double kayaks to pair people up to make strong paddling teams.
 Just be aware that kayaking does require some physical exertion and for the Orcas Cove trip we have to "climb" aboard the mother ship.
 Please call or email us if you have any questions or concerns.